On this page:

 Your Equitable Assessment Arrangement requirement will be accommodated by your unit convener consistent with your Education Access Plan (EAP) for each assessment task during this period.
 If you believe that your Equitable Assessment Arrangement requirements have not been taken into account, please let your unit convenor know immediately so that adequate adjustments to the assessment can be made.

 I still haven’t received any confirmation of the details of the alternative assessment for my unit.
-When should this information become available from my convener?
+What should I do?